Statistics on Underage Drinking

 Current drinking among college students decreased 30% from 1991 to 2024.

-Binge drinking among college students remained relatively unchanged in 2024, but continues to decline after a significant increase in 2021.
+Binge drinking among college students remained relatively unchanged in 2024 and continues to decline after a significant increase in 2021.

 Gender Differences in Alcohol Consumption